Finding and repairing BMW motorcycle noises

 Valve noise from the head fins

-Both great sketches by Chris, thanks
+Both great sketches done by Chris, thanks

 This sketch shows the recommended position of the inserts on 70-71 heads without the roll pins.
 It matters little about the exact placement.
 They could also be inserted between every fin and staggered.